miklevin/python_nix_flake/README.md

 ## Credits

 Built with insights from exploring AI platforms and modern dev tools, with a little help from Grok 3 by xAI.
+Read the full [Python Nix Flake Article](http://localhost:4000/futureproof/python-nix-flake-uv/).

 ## License